When a hack briefly disabled blue check Twitter users, unverifieds threw a boisterous meme party

 Unverified Twitter accounts had a glorious moment early Wednesday evening when verified accounts couldn’t tweet for a spell.
-It started when Twitter blocked access to blue check accounts shortly after a hack affected several high profile users, including politicians and celebrities, in what may have been a Bitcoin scam and data breach.
+It started when Twitter blocked access to blue check accounts shortly after a hack affected several high-profile users, including politicians and celebrities, in what may have been a Bitcoin scam and data breach.
 The hackers posted messages from accounts belonging to Joe Biden, Bill Gates, Barack Obama, Jeff Bezos, and more, making claims about a BTC wallet.

-What transpired next made unverified accounts gloriously happy because they had free reign to tweet without the clutter of verified opinions.
+What transpired next made unverified accounts gloriously happy because they had free rein to tweet without the clutter of verified opinions.

 So far, there has been a public awakening this year—unlike anything most of us have seen in our lifetimes—where people are paying more attention to the inequities that exist in the world.
 In the case of Twitter, something we’ve known all along was finally realized: It’s a very divided place.